keldefrawy/keldefrawy.github.io/_rd_articles/one-heritage-two-incentives.md

 In 2001 I entered the Lucent branch of the Bell Labs inheritance.
 In 2007, during graduate school, I interned at AT&T Research.
 The temptation is to turn those experiences into a clean before-and-after comparison.
 They were nothing of the kind.
 They were two bounded views, six years apart, involving different work, different colleagues, and different stages of my own development. <span class="rd-evidence-token" data-evidence="M">M</span>

 Yet the pair reveals a question that organizational histories often hide.
-In 1996, a research institution with a shared heritage was divided between two parent businesses.
+[In 1996, a research institution with a shared heritage was divided between two parent businesses](#source-nokia-bell-history).
 Most of Bell Labs and the equipment operation went to Lucent.
 A smaller group stayed with AT&T and formed AT&T Laboratories.
 If “research culture” were self-sustaining, the two descendants should have remained broadly similar.
-If the parent’s economic system matters, their feasible portfolios should diverge.
+If the parent’s economic system matters, their feasible portfolios should diverge. <span class="rd-evidence-token" data-evidence="D">D</span> <span class="rd-evidence-token" data-evidence="A">A</span>

 The comparison is not a contest over which descendant was better.
 It asks what each parent could see, use, pay for, and capture.